see2/see2.github.io/README.md

 # Intro to Traditional Chinese Music

-## I program to collect useful information for serious Chinese Muisic Fans.
+## A website to collect useful information for serious Chinese Muisic Fans.